Zimbabwe Food Guide

 Matemba

-Alternative name for Kapenta.
-Small dried fish that are fried crispy and served as relish with Sadza.
-Important protein source.
+Another name for Kapenta.
+Small dried fish fried until crisp and served as a relish with Sadza, and a key source of protein.

 Allergens: